sanmai/version-info/README.md

 Sure, you can't be certain people always install a package from archives.
-In this case you can use either abovementioned [ocramius/package-versions](https://github.com/Ocramius/PackageVersions), or use [two auxillary classes](#fallback-readers) this library provides to fetch version strings right from Git or from a [branch alias](https://getcomposer.org/doc/articles/aliases.md#branch-alias) from `composer.json`.
+In this case you can use either abovementioned [ocramius/package-versions](https://github.com/Ocramius/PackageVersions), or use [two auxiliary classes](#fallback-readers) this library provides to fetch version strings right from Git or from a [branch alias](https://getcomposer.org/doc/articles/aliases.md#branch-alias) from `composer.json`.

 ## Installation